flipit-team/flipit-web/INTEGRATION_SUMMARY.md

 ## 📞 Support

 The implementation follows TypeScript best practices and includes comprehensive error handling.
 All components are designed to be backwards-compatible with your existing codebase while providing a modern, maintainable foundation for future development.

----
-*Generated with Claude Code - Production-ready API integration for FlipIt Marketplace*